Greetings from Riverside!

 Welcome to “Show & Prove” (S&P).
 Show & Prove is a conference series that has grown out of the collective interests of scholars and students of Hip Hop cultures around the world to be in dialogue and exchange with one another.
 Your active participation is important and welcome!

 The Show & Prove 2018 Conference was amazing!
-Pictures soon to come!
+Pictures are now up!

 As people mobilize around the world to combat various institutionalized and culturally embedded forms of racism, misogyny, homophobia, transphobia, xenophobia, and the like, S&P acts as an inclusive forum that enacts the possibilities of exchange and dialogue across various forms of difference in an effort to build something substantive.
 And while it matters that we gather, it also matters how we gather—with a generous intent to listen, critique, share, and develop our work both individually and collectively.
 In doing so, we create an international community of scholars, artists, students, and activists.

 We continue to grow, and hope to do so from now on with you!